arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_restore.md

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
 Is returned if the backup could be restored.
+Note that there is an inevitable discrepancy between the single server and the cluster.
+In a single server, the request returns successfully, but the restore is only executed afterwards.
+In the cluster, the request only returns when the restore operation has been completed successfully.
+The cluster behaviour is obviously the desired one, but in a single instance, one cannot keep a connection open across a restart.

 @RESTRETURNCODE{400}
-If the restore command is invoked with bad parameters or any HTTP method other than `POST`, then a *HTTP 400* is returned.
+If the restore command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.
 The specifics are detailed in the returned error document.

 @EXAMPLES